Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Results

 One difference observed between the normalising flow and the training samples is in the discrete bands observed at high redshifts.
 These are artefacts of the population synthesis models being generated at discrete lookback times before being combined.
 This binning in lookback time is not an astrophysically expected feature in true populations.
 The normalising flow, however, smooths over the binning present in the models in the high redshift tails.
 This is a by-product of the normalising flow not having sufficient flexibility (given the network architecture) to pick up on more complicated features, and this feature only being present in the tails of the distribution with few training samples.
 This smoothing means that the normalising flows effectively interpolate over simulations at different lookback times at this \ac{GW} observable level.

 In order to numerically evaluate the difference between the model representations, we calculate the difference in the KL divergence between the normalising flows and training population models, and the KDE models and the training models.
 For all models across all formation channels, the KL divergence between the normalising flows and the training data is lower than that between the KDE and training data, with an average difference in KL divergence for each formation channel being $\KLdiffCE~\mathrm{nat}$, $\KLdiffCHE~\mathrm{nat}$, $\KLdiffGC~\mathrm{nat}$, $\KLdiffNSC~\mathrm{nat}$, $\KLdiffSMT~\mathrm{nat}$ for the CE, CHE, GC, NSC and SMT channels, respectively.
+For the difficult $\chi_\mathrm{eff}$ distribution in the CE channel, we find that the Kolmogorov–Smirnov (K–S) test between the normalising flow and the training distribution is lower than the K–S test between the KDE and the training distribution by a factor of $\chieffKSratio$ averaged over all models.
+We include the KL and K–S values for individual models in the data release \citep{amazeflowsDR}.
 A lower KL divergence for the normalising flows than the KDEs indicates that the normalising flows are more similar to the training samples than the KDEs.
 Therefore, the normalising flows are on average a better representation of the target population synthesis models for each formation channel.